lnrdmlt/ColorCoin/README.md

 ## MVP
 - There are 100 NFTs minted.
 - The creator of ColorCoin, me, mints the NFTs, then distributes them.
-- Each coin will have a color.
+- Each coin will have a colored thumbnail image.
 - We will use ERC 721.
 - The "uniqueness" of each NFT is the color of the coin.
 - The NFT changes everytime it is traded.
 We will use a HSL color model, either adding __ to the hue.